Franchise Analysis · FDD Data · 2026

 However, the Sunbelt network has shown declining unit counts in recent filings.
 The 2026 FDD categorises Sunbelt as an "Emerging Brand" with "insufficient data" for operational trends — a significant discrepancy for a franchise that historically claimed to be the world's largest.
 This is a material disclosure worth investigating directly with Sunbelt before committing, particularly in markets where territory resale value may be affected by system contraction.

-Territory model risks in a digital advisory landscape
+Territory model risks in a relationship-driven market

 Territory-based brokerage franchises were designed for a world where business owners called their local broker and buyers searched geographically bounded listings.
 The digital M&A marketplace operates differently.
 A seller in Austin whose sector contacts include a broker in Denver will use that Denver broker.
 A buyer with a national acquisition thesis is not restricted to businesses within 30 miles of their home.
 Geographic territory protection is valuable when it limits competition.
 It is less valuable — and potentially a constraint — when deal flow is driven by relationship networks that are sector-based, not geography-based.